 - 3 degrees of freedom with precision better than one degree.
 (6 degrees of freedom mode is being researched, but I’m not promising it.)

 - Choice of 10ms or 20ms sensor processing (50 or 100Hz).

 - USB MIDI class compliant, and can also be used with a UART for embedded applications.

 - Output as quaternions, Tait-Bryan angles (yaw-pitch-roll), or a transformation matrix.

 Resources for people on the alpha programme

-- If you’re a programmer, the MIDI specification is what you need to communicate with the head tracker.
-Here’s the old one (that goes with the V2 and V3 head tracker) and here’s the new one (which will be the only one in future).
+If you’re a programmer, the MIDI specification is what you need to communicate with the head tracker.

-- Release notes tell you what has been fixed or changed since the last version you downloaded.
+There are also release notes to tell you what has been fixed or changed since the last version you downloaded.